-Fiddleheads are a green vegetable that is typically available in the spring.
-They grow along the banks of rivers and streams and are sometimes sold at farmer's markets, roadside stands and grocery stores.
+OTTAWA, May 7, 2015 /CNW/ - Fiddleheads are a green vegetable that grow along the banks of rivers and streams.
+They are harvested annually, in the spring, and can be bought at farmers' markets, roadside stands and grocery stores.

-Fiddleheads can be safely eaten, but can cause food poisoning if they haven't been properly cleaned, prepared, cooked and stored.
-There have been reported cases in Canada and the U.S. of people getting sick from eating raw or undercooked fiddleheads.
-However, there have been no reported cases of illness associated with eating fully cooked fiddleheads.
+Fiddleheads can be eaten safely, but can cause food poisoning if they haven't been properly cleaned, prepared, cooked, or stored.
+While there have been reported cases of people getting sick from eating raw or undercooked fiddleheads in both Canada and the U.S., there have been no cases associated with eating fully cooked fiddleheads.

 Eating raw or undercooked fiddleheads can cause diarrhea, nausea, vomiting, abdominal cramps and headaches.
-These symptoms usually occur within 30 minutes to 12 hours.
-Anyone who experiences these symptoms after eating fiddleheads should contact their health care professional or local public health unit
+These symptoms usually occur within 30 minutes to 12 hours after eating.
+If you experience these symptoms after eating fiddleheads, contact your health care professional.

 - Remove as much of the brown husk as possible.

-- Wash the fiddleheads using several changes of clean, cold water.
+- Wash fiddleheads using several changes of clean, cold water.

-- Cook fiddleheads in lightly salted boiling water for 15 minutes or steam them for 10 to 12 minutes, until they are tender.
+- Cook fiddleheads by boiling for 15 minutes or steaming for 10 to 12 minutes, until they are tender.
 Discard the water that was used for cooking.

-- Fiddleheads should be boiled or steamed as described above prior to use in recipes that use further cooking methods like sautéing, stir-frying or baking.
+- Fiddleheads should be boiled or steamed as described above before using in recipes that call for other cooking methods like sautéing, stir-frying or baking.

-- Boil them in water for two minutes and discard the water.
+- Boil for two minutes and discard the water.

 - Rinse fiddleheads in cold water and drain.